wickednull/NeonCrack/README.md

 # You may also need to install other Python libraries if not already present:
 # pip3 install colorama tqdm requests
 ```
-*Note: A `requirements.txt` file is not currently in the repository.
-You may need to create one based on the imports in `neoncrack.py` if you plan to distribute this tool widely.*

 ### 🧠 Running NeonCrack